willy-wagtail/raspberrypi-pihole/README.md

 ### Install Docker

-Run `curl -sSL https://get.docker.com | sh`, then run `sudo gpasswd -a pi docker`, replacing pi with whatever account you use to log onto the raspberry pi.
-Logout using `logout` command and log back in.
+Run `curl -sSL https://get.docker.com | sh`.

+Then add your user to the docker usergroup by running `sudo gpasswd -a pi docker` - replacing pi with whatever account you use docker on your raspberry pi.
+Logout using `logout` command and log back in to make sure the group setting is applied.
+(You can check that your username is in the right groups using this command `grep '<username>' /etc/group`.)

+Now test docker is installed with `docker version`.
-Test it by showing version and running the hello-world container: `docker version` and `docker run hello-world`.

-Afterwards, clean up by removing the container and the hello-world image.
-First, get the container id by running `docker ps -a`.
-Then force remove the container by running `docker rm -f <container id>`.
-Then remove the downloaded image by running `docker image rm hello-world`.
+You can also check that your user can run a docker container by running the hello-world container, `docker run hello-world`.
+Afterwards, clean up by removing the container and the hello-world image by firstly getting the container id by running `docker ps -a`.
+Then force remove the container by running `docker rm -f <container id>` which will stop and remove it.
+Finally, remove the downloaded image by running `docker image rm hello-world`.

-If you are not using the pi user, remember to add the account you wish to use to the docker usergroup.
-Check username is in the right groups using this command `grep '<username>' /etc/group`.

 ### Install Docker Compose

-Run `sudo apt install libffi-dev libssl-dev python3 python3-pip`, then `sudo apt remove python-configparser`, and finally run `sudo pip3 -v install docker-compose`.
+Run `sudo apt install -y libffi-dev libssl-dev python3 python3-pip`, then `sudo apt remove python-configparser`, and finally run `sudo pip3 -v install docker-compose`.

 Reboot the pi by running `sudo reboot`.

 ### Dump of Common Docker Commands